9Quid/WindowsServer2022-Lab/04-User-Access-Management/README.md

 **Figure shows how to create a user from Active Directory Administration Center**

-`Step 2: Creating and Adding Users to Groups.`
+**Step 2: Creating and Adding Users to Groups.**

-- Groups can be created in a similar way as creating Users from either Active Directory Admin Center or AD Users and Computers
+Groups can be created in a similar way as creating Users from  Active Directory Admin Center, AD Users and Computers and Powershell.

 ![alt text](screenshots/04.group-creation.png)

 **Figure shows groups can be created from Active Directory Admin Center**

-- Next, I created a group called `SOC Analysts` and added the user `Como Brest` to the group.
+Next, I created a group called `SOC Analysts` and added the user `Como Brest` to the group.

 ![alt text](screenshots/05.group-member.png)